Oaxaca en la historia y en el mito: The role of priests in the War of Independence

-One respected historian claims that 400 priests supported the Insurgents in the War of Independence.
+One historian, respected by many but not all, claims that 400 priests supported the Insurgents in the War of Independence.
 The reasons for priests leading the war is first of all because they were the leaders of the society at the time and secondly they personally, including Miguel Hidalgo, had suffered financially when the French (Bourbon) administration in Spain had imposed ruinous financial policies to pay for the war with England.
 A third explanation for priests leading the War of Independence is that the ideas behind the French Revolution circulated in seminaries were priests were educated.

-Generally the War of Independence was supported by parish priests who were born in Mexico either Criollo people, generally with two Spanish parents like Hidalgo, or priest with mixed racial lineage, Mestizos like Morelos supported the war.
-On the other hand, the high level priest, born in Spain (Peninsulares or Gachupines) like Bishop of Antequera, Antonio Bergosa y Jordán opposed independence.
+Generally the War of Independence was supported by parish priests who were born in Mexico either Criollo people, generally with two Spanish parents like Hidalgo, or priest with mixed racial lineage -- Mestizos like José Morelos.
+On the other hand, the high level priest, born in Spain (called (Peninsulares or Gachupines) like Bishop of Antequera, Antonio Bergosa y Jordán opposed independence.

 José María Morelos Pérez y Pavón (1765-1815) and Democratic Ideas

 Morelos wears a red bandana in two images in the mural.
 Some suggest that the bandana mitigated his migraines.
 Red headgear also connotes a "bonnet rouge" or Phrygian cap which has been associated with many liberal insurgent movements.
 While in Oaxaca, Morelos developed his thoughts about independence, justice and the future of Mexico, resulting in a constitutional document, called Sentimientos de la Nación.
 In the image below, he holds a copy of the Constitution of Apatzingán.
-(The official title as indicated in the mural is Decreto Constitucional para la Libertad de la América Mexicana.)
+(The official title as indicated in the mural is Decreto Constitucional para la Libertad de la América Mexicana.
+Or in English, Decree for the Freedom of Mexican America.)

 Morelos holding a copy of the constitutional document dictated in Oaxaca.

-The commemorative plaque, posted in the Zócalo of Oaxaca just south of the Palacio de Gobierno, proclaims that, Morelos sowed the seeds of Mexican democracy in Oaxaca during the War of Independence.
+Apparently, the initial claim for Mexican independence was written in Antequera.
+A commemorative plaque, posted in the Zócalo of Oaxaca just north and west of the Palacio de Gobierno, proclaims that, Morelos sowed the seeds of Mexican democracy in Oaxaca during the War of Independence.
+He was also the first rebel leader to declare independence from Spain.